Cadia gold mine

 The EPA has launched various prosecutions in the NSW Land and Environment Court against Cadia Holdings.

-The EPA also commenced two charges against Cadia relating to alleged air pollution from the surface of Cadia’s tailing storage facility in October 2022.
-Cadia Holdings have not yet entered a plea in relation to these charges and the matter is listed for further directions on 18 October 2024.
+• The EPA also commenced two charges against Cadia relating to alleged air pollution from the surface of Cadia’s tailing storage facility in October 2022.
+Cadia Holdings have entered a plea of not guilty in relation to both charges and the matter is listed for further directions on 21 February 2025.

 The EPA will continue to monitor Cadia’s mining operations and licence compliance and will take necessary regulatory action, including prosecutions, where appropriate.